Featurizing Koopman Mode Decomposition For Robust Forecasting: Experiments

-To illustrate the power of our method, we assume that we only observe $2.5\%$ of the system, namely the first coordinate $\theta_1$, and we add nuisance or ``noise'' variables.
-Specifically, we use the time embedding~\eqref{eq:time-embedding} with $\tau = 0.05$ and
+To illustrate the power of FKMD, we observe just $2.5\%$ of the system, namely the first coordinate $\theta_1$, and we add nuisance variables.
+Specifically, we use the delay embedding~\eqref{eq:time-embedding} with $\tau = 0.05$ and

-where $\textup{noise}(n\tau)$ for $n=0,1,2,\ldots$ are independent standard Gaussian random variables.
-To infer $\theta_1(t)$ from training data, we use Algorithm~\ref{alg:FKMD} with random Fourier features defined in~\eqref{eq:features-RFF}-\eqref{eq:wavenumbers}.
-Inference begins at the the end of the training set, and consists of $100$ discrete steps of time length $\tau$.
-The code for this experiment is available here\footnote{\url{https://github.com/davidaristoff/FKMD/tree/main}.}.
+where $\textup{noise}(n\tau)$ for $n=0,1,2,\ldots$ are independent Gaussian random variables with mean $0$ and standard devation equal to $3$ (commensurate with that of $\theta_1$). {We divide the time series data into a training and testing set, and use FKMD with random Fourier features to forecast on the testing set, given its initial state.
+The testing set consists of the last $100$ time steps of the data.}

-For the FKMD parameters, we use $N = 10^6$ sample points, $R = 7500$ features, a time embedding of length $\ell = 100$, and a constant bandwidth factor $h=1$.
-The observation $\gb(\xb)$ is a $1 \times 200$ vector associated with time embeddings of~\eqref{eq:lorenz-x} as defined in~\eqref{eq:time-embedding}.
-Results are plotted in Figure~\ref{fig:lorenz-inference}.
-If any one of $N$, $R$ or $\ell$ is decreased, results degrade noticeably.
-We use the top $20$ modes to define $\Mb$, as discussed in Appendix~\ref{appendix:Mahalanobis}, and we estimate $\sigma$ and $\Mb$ using a random subsample of $5000$ points.
-See Figure~\ref{fig:lorenz-mahalanobis} for a visualization of $\Mb$.
+For the FKMD parameters, we use $N = 10^6$ sample points, $R = 5000$ features, a delay embedding of length $\ell = 100$, and $h=1$.
+The observation $\gb(\xb)$ is a $1 \times 200$ vector associated with delay embeddings of~\eqref{eq:lorenz-x} as defined in~\eqref{eq:time-embedding}.
+We use the top $20$ modes and a random subsample of $5000$ points to define $\Mb$; results are not overly sensitive to these choices, but some mode cutoff is necessary to eliminate the effect of the nuisance coordinates.

-Figure~\ref{fig:lorenz-inference}(a)-(c) shows inference using equation~\eqref{eq:estimate-observable}.
-On the $1$st iteration, the predictions collapse, but by the $5$th iteration, they are nearly a perfect match with the reference.
-The results do not change much after $5$ iterations.
-Figure~\ref{fig:lorenz-inference}(d) shows ordinary KMD.
-(Ordinary KMD corresponds to Algorithm~\ref{alg:FKMD} with all the same parameters except the ``second'' time embedding $\ell = 1$ is trivial, $\Mb$ is a scalar, iteration is unnecessary, and there are no nuisance variables.)
-In this experiment, ordinary KMD is not able to make good predictions.

-The Mahalanobis matrices after the $1$st and $5$th iterations are shown in Figure~\ref{fig:lorenz-mahalanobis}(a)-(b).
-Here, we split $\Mb$ into nuisance and non-nuisance parts based on~\eqref{eq:lorenz-x}.
-Intuitively, the Mahalanobis matrix corresponds to a change of variables that eliminates the nuisance coordinates, while preserving the structure of the underlying signal, which here is $\theta_1(t)$.
+Results are plotted in Figure~\ref{fig:lorenz}.
+Figure~\ref{fig:lorenz}(a) shows inference using equation~\eqref{eq:estimate-observable}.
+FKMD provides a very close match to the reference after $3$ iterations.
+Figure~\ref{fig:lorenz}(b) shows the change of variables matrix. {The $\Mb^{1/2}$ mapping eliminates the nuisance coordinates -- leading to a checkerboard pattern in Figure~\ref{fig:lorenz}(b) -- while preserving the structure of the underlying signal.
+For better visibility, only the bottom $20\times 20$ submatrix of $\Mb^{1/2}$ is shown.
+This portion of the matrix corresponds to the embedding coordinates closest to the ``current'' time.
+Figure~\ref{fig:lorenz}(c) shows relative RMS error and correlations against a test set.
+We compute these quantities with respect to the noise-free trajectory.
+FKMD provides an excellent fit to the data by iteration $3$.}